Who I be!

 ball.gif (1653 bytes)Homepage of the Independence Dike Swarm: Reminiscent of Apophysis Now, an excellent account of the GSA 1998 spring field trip with numerous photos of your favorite oblique intrusives.

-please send to: ta @ majorproduction.net
+please send to: tom @ majorproduction.net